CyberLions/constitution/constitution.md

   * Social Chair
     1. The Social Chair shall plan, organize, and execute at least 2 social and fundraising events per semester.
     2. The Social Chair will report to the Event Planner unless otherwise decided by the President.
-* Filling vacancies:
-  * If there is a sudden vacancy for an officer position, nominations must be taken at the meeting following the vacancy.
-Refer to the election rules in section VII.

 ## Removal/Replacement of Officers

-* In the event an officer steps down, the following steps should be taken to replace the officer.
+* In the event an officer steps down, or a position is vacant, the following steps should be taken to replace the officer.
   1. The officer stepping down must provide a minimum of two weeks's notice that they are stepping down.
   2. Upon notice of an officer stepping down, the executive board must begin electing a replacement officer using the election rules outlined in section 10.